Science of People - Logo

 This method allows you to look at your anger without suppressing or dangerously fueling it.
 All of this happens with compassion and kindness towards the self.

-Important Mental Health Note: Start small.
+Critical Mental Health Note: Start small.
 We get it—you want to deal with this and be done with it.
-While there are short-term coping mechanisms to manage anger, it will take time and work to actually reduce the anger.
+While there are short-term coping mechanisms to manage anger, it will take time and work to reduce the anger.
 Moving too fast may be counterproductive.

-Also, as you work on dealing with anger, it may feel like it’s getting worse.
-Build up your tolerance for the strength of your emotions, and allow yourself the freedom to pull back if it’s too much.
 Your safety and the safety of others are paramount.
-You don’t have to do this alone; reach out to a therapist or coach who has experience working with anger.
+You don’t have to do this alone; reach out to a therapist or coach who has experience with anger.

 Emergency Tips to Get Control Immediately